Fpineda1/DataAnalystProject5/README.md

 I decided to focus on the borrower APR and see what other parameters could be used as predictors for determining borrower APR.

-I looked at the distribution of borrower APR, prosper Rating and Credit Score Range Upper.
+I looked at the distribution of borrower APR, prosper rating and credit score range upper.

-I then compared the borrower APR with Prosper Rating, estimated return  and credit score range.
+I then compared the borrower APR with prosper rating, estimated return  and credit score range.

 In the multivariate analysis I created visualizations comparing borrower APR with both credit score range upper and prosper rating.
 I also created a visualization that compared borrower APR, credit score range upper and estimated return.

 I found less variablitiy with estimated returns for loans with higher credit scores and prosper ratings.

-I found that there was a strong negative correlation between Borrower APR and Prosper Rating.
-I also found that there is a positive correlation between  Estimated Return Borrower APR.
-I also found that the higher the credit score the lower the borrower APR and the higher the Prosper Rating.
+I found that there was a strong negative correlation between borrower APR and prosper rating.
+I also found that there is a positive correlation between  Estimated return, borrower APR.
+I also found that the higher the credit score the lower the borrower APR and the higher the prosper rating.